brendangeck/semantic-release-kaniko/docs/usage.md

 ## Private Registry Authorization

 You can use environment variables to pass credentials to Kaniko.
 These environment variables are typically set in your CI/CD environment for security.
-The two main environment variables used are:
+The main environment variables used are:

 -   `DOCKER_REGISTRY`: The URL of the Docker registry
 -   `DOCKER_USERNAME`: The username for the Docker registry.
 -   `DOCKER_PASSWORD`: The password or token for the Docker registry.

-To configure your GitHub Actions workflow to push images to a private registry, add the `DOCKER_USERNAME` and `DOCKER_PASSWORD` as secrets in your GitHub repository settings.
-Then, use them in your workflow file:
+### GitHub Actions Example

 ```yaml
 name: Release